The Merry Widow 2009

 Popular operas have been produced as many as twelve times since 1924.
 Two productions of The Yeomen of the Guard were presented within the walls of the Royal Citadel on Plymouth Hoe and we performed HMS Pinafore on board HMS Antelope before she was sunk in the Falklands War.
 Even the less popular operas such as Utopia Ltd, The Grand Duke and The Zoo have all been produced at least once.

-Despite its long heritage the Fellowship has not confined itself to traditional versions of the operas, nor has it strayed too far from the original music and libretti.
+Despite its long heritage, PGS has not confined itself to traditional versions of the operas, nor has it strayed too far from the original music and libretti.
 Even so, some of its more modernized versions would not have met with the approval of our founder, who would have preferred the movement and costumes of the original D’Oyly Carte productions to be preserved intact.
-On seeing the Fellowship’s 1984 production of The Pirates of Penzance, Horace Bickle commented that it was “very good musical comedy, but very bad Gilbert and Sullivan”!
+On seeing the 1984 production of The Pirates of Penzance, Horace Bickle commented that it was “very good musical comedy, but very bad Gilbert and Sullivan”!

 Along the way we balanced this innovation with faithful readings of a double NODA award-winning The Pirates of Penzance (2003), The Yeomen of the Guard in 2004, a beautifully rustic The Sorcerer in 2006, The Mikado in 2007 and HMS Pinafore in 2008.

 2010 saw our first appearance at the Buxton International G&S Festival, taking our Plymouth production of Ruddigore.
 We were nominated in six categories: Best Musical Director, Best Director, Best Choral Singing, Best Animated Chorus, Best Traditional Opera and Best Male Voice.
 We won the latter two, with Rod Hunt achieving Best Male Voice for the role of Sir Roderic.
-While there we were also filmed by Sky Arts for a 10-minute film shown several times since on Sky Arts 2.
+While there we were also filmed by Sky Arts for a 10-minute film about the festival.